apache/drill/contrib/format-excel/README.md

 * `firstColumn`: In order to define a region within a spreadsheet, this is the left-most column index.
 This is indexed from one.
 If set to `0` Drill will start at the left most column.
 * `lastColumn`: To define a region within a spreadsheet, this is the right-most column index.
 This is indexed from one.
 If set to `0` Drill will read all available columns.
 This is not inclusive, so if you ask for columns 2-5 you will get columns 2,3 and 4.
 * `allTextMode`: When set to `true`, Drill will not attempt to infer column data types and will read everything as `VARCHAR`.
 Defaults to `false`;
+* `ignoreErrors`:  Defaults to `true`.
+When set to `true` Drill will return `null` for any formulas or any values that are unparseable.
 * `maxArraySize`: Overrides the default [POI config](https://poi.apache.org/components/configuration.html) for `setByteArrayMaxOverride(int maxOverride)`.
 May be needed with large Excel files.
 * `thresholdBytesForTempFiles`: Overrides the default [POI config](https://poi.apache.org/components/configuration.html) for `ZipInputStreamZipEntrySource.setThresholdBytesForTempFiles(int thresholdBytes)`.
 May be needed with large Excel files.
 * `useTempFilePackageParts`: Overrides the default [POI config](https://poi.apache.org/components/configuration.html) for `ZipPackage.setUseTempFilePackageParts(boolean tempFilePackageParts)`.
 May be needed with large Excel files.